 How Ritalin Works in the Body

 The striatum is an area of the brain that manages cognition, action and motivation, and it is driven by dopamine.
 Ritalin increases the amount of dopamine in this area of the brain, enhancing a person’s ability to do tasks.
 Ritalin also increases the brain’s level of norepinephrine activity.
 Norepinephrine affects a person’s attention span, movement and pleasure.
 Ritalin affects dopamine and norepinephrine in the brain slowly, so the full effects of a specific dosage may not be realized for a few weeks.
-However, the unpleasant and potentially dangerous side effects of Ritalin can be experienced quickly after starting the medication.
-Because of this, a doctor may start a patient on a low dose of Ritalin and increase the dosage slowly as needed.
-The ability to increase the dosage safely is generally dependent on the severity of the individual’s side effects and any underlying health conditions.
+Because Ritalin can produce side effects, doctors usually start with the lowest effective dose and carefully monitor patients.
+Dosage decisions should always be made by a physician based on medical need and safety.
 As the dosage increases, an individual may be more likely to experience side effects, and the severity of some side effects may increase.
 After the dosage is stabilized, the doctor may require regular checkups every couple of months to monitor side effects.

 Expected Effects of Ritalin